zephyrproject-rtos/zephyr/boards/arm/mimxrt1050_evk/doc/index.rst

 J32 and J33 are **on** (they are on by default when boards ship from the factory) to ensure SWD signals are connected to the OpenSDA microcontroller.

+Follow the instructions in `Enable QSPI flash support in SEGGER JLink`_ in order to support your EVK if you have modified it to boot from QSPI NOR flash as specified by NXP AN12108.

 Option 2: :ref:`jlink-external-debug-probe`
 -------------------------------------------